Social Network Security Manager

 Do you remember Bebo?
 Were you working at a social network when it was sold for $850M, and what were insiders saying about it at the time?

-Asked by katbo about 12 years ago
+Asked by katbo over 12 years ago

 BEBO!!!
 Blast from the past!
 If I recall, I always considered that a social network for 'young kids' (or people from another country).
 Do you mean $580MM?
 In that case, maybe. ;) Or please let me know which one sold for $850, I'm trying to jog my memory and can't recall who was in that range at the time.